-6875 Boulevard Lasalle
+6875 Boulevard LaSalle

-Associate Member of the Department of Neurology and Neurosurgery, McGill University
+Associate Member, Department of Neurology and Neurosurgery, McGill University

 Lab name: Adolescent brain development and susceptibility to psychopathologyTheme-Based Group: Environmental Adversity, Neurodevelopment, and Mental Health

 Our research program is directed at understanding changes in dopamine neurons and their connections by genetic abnormalities and by exposure to drugs or stressors at different times in life.